partiallyderivative/partiallyderivative.github.io/_posts/2017-01-24-data-day-tx.md

 - [Ashwin Malshé](https://twitter.com/ashwinmalshe), Professor at UT San Antonio
 - [Paige Bailey](https://www.linkedin.com/in/dynamicwebpaige/), data science at Chevron
 - [Robert Welborn](https://twitter.com/robert_welborn), data science at [USAA](https://www.usaa.com/inet/ent_logon/Logon?redirectjsp=true)
+- [J D Freeman](http://unizin.org), Principal Data Scientist at [Unizin](unizin.org)
 - [Andrew Therriault](https://twitter.com/therriaultphd), CDO at the City of Boston
 - [Paul Dix](https://twitter.com/pauldix?lang=en), CEO of [InfluxDB](https://twitter.com/InfluxDB)

 *Apologies to the other people who chatted with us whose names we didn't catch.
 If you hear yourself on the recording, let us know and we'll list you hear and give you a shout out on Twitter.*

 **Make a Difference**
 We started a community for data people who want to find impactful projects and meet collaborators.
 Check out [Data for Democracy](https://medium.com/data-for-democracy), and come hang out with us!

 **Work with Us**
 New Knowledge, the company we run when we're not making the podcast, [is hiring](http://newknowledge.io/careers/)!
 Come work with us!

 **Sponsors!** We'd also of course like to thank this week's sponsors, [Veera](http://getveera.com/) and [Periscope Data](https://www.periscopedata.com/pd).

 [Veera](http://getveera.com/) is a data synthesis platform that makes working with data easier and more fun.
 Check out Veera, and go be a data superhero!